LemonPy29/LemonPy29.github.io/pyro-adventures/preliminaries.md

 ## Branching Process

 The branching process is a classical example of random sums.
-Imagine a population starts with one individual which have a $p_k$ probability of splitting into $k$ offspring (There could be more than one, we'll talk more about that later).
+Imagine a population starts with one individual which have a \\(p_k\\) probability of splitting into $k$ offspring (There could be more than one, we'll talk more about that later).
 Each member of the new generation, also follow the same pattern of splitting.
 The process continues until there is no individuals to split, that is, until the population extinguish.

 Let's simulate the process